 It's important not to sit back and hope that your new MSP is doing everything you’ve asked just because you signed the SLA.
 If you aren't aware of what's going on, how can you tell your IT services are running smoothly?
 Auditing your IT service provider time-to-time helps you keep on track and spot issues before they become big problems.

-Make it clear early on you want your prospective IT service provider to include you from the get-go.
+Make it clear early on that you want your prospective IT service provider to include you from the get-go.
 A service provider worth your business will pro-actively discuss your engagement model, how to communicate, and hold both on-site and remote reviews; quarterly at a minimum.
 Some standard practices to ask are:

 - Meetings: Are they willing to set up regular meetings to keep you up to date?